Rajkumars777/agent02/README.md

 *   **Signed RPC**: Every command sent to the execution gateway is verified via **Ed25519 cryptographic signatures**.
 *   **Vault Protection**: Credentials are stored in your local user profile (`AppData/Local/NEXUS`) and are never synced to any cloud.
 *   **Full Transparency**: Every action taken by the agent is streamed live to the **Timeline Feed** with clickable source code for review.

 ---

-## 🤝 CONTRIBUTING

-We welcome contributors who want to push the boundaries of autonomous agents.
-1. Fork the repo and create your feature branch.
-2. Ensure you follow the coding standards in `backend/core/`.
-3. Submit a PR with detailed video/screenshot walkthroughs of your changes.

----